obiwanjacobi/Zsharp/docs/lexical/identifiers.md

 > TBD: I don't see any objection to add '`-`' (minus sign) as a valid character for an identifier...?
 Or start an identifier with a digit?
 The parser should be able to match that correctly.

 > TBD: Is there a practical reason not to allow special characters or even names that only consist of special characters (as custom operators)?
+This only works when white-space is significant: `hello-world` would be a name, but `hello - world` would be a subtraction.

 > TBD: Specifically allowing `.` in an identifier could provide some flexibility for applying namespaces within a module.
 It could also be used to separate name parts with a non-optional character (`_` is an optional character).